lambdalisue/vim-fern/README.md

 - Provide features as actions so that user don't have to remember mappings
 - Make operation asynchronous as much as possible to keep latency
 - User experience is more important than simplicity (maintainability)
-- Custamizability is less important than simplicity (maintainability)
+- Customizability is less important than simplicity (maintainability)
 - Easy to create 3rd party plugins to support any kind of trees

 ## Installation